Disaster Preparedness: Emergency Bags in Japan

 It's also a good idea to keep some masks on hand in case of an emergency.
 If you have hay fever, you may require a mask to protect yourself from getting sick from others or to help you endure seasons when there is a lot of pollen in the air.

-Lightweight blankets, a tent, sleeping bags are also good to have.
+Sleeping bags, lightweight blankets and a tent are also good to have.
 For winter, pocket warmers will be useful to protect you against cold, and cooling towels will protect you from the heat in summer.

 During an emergency, you are quite likely to be unable to access your accounts at an ATM or other place.
 It is also strongly advised that you keep emergency funds on hand.
-The amount required varies widely depending on the individual, however somewhere between 10,000 and 100,000yen should be enough.
+The amount required varies widely depending on the individual, however somewhere between ¥10,000 and ¥50,000 should be enough.

-If you have dogs, bring some food and a couple of toys, as well as a leash.
+If you have a dog (or dogs), bring some food, a couple of toys, and a leash.

 If you are traveling with children, bring some toys and books to keep them occupied and quiet during a difficult situation.

-If you wear glasses, consider bringing an extra pair with you in case of an emergency.
+If you wear glasses, consider bringing an extra pair in case of an emergency.

-Take a book with you to read to take your mind off your uncomfortable circumstances.
+Take a book with you to read and take your mind off the uncomfortable circumstances.

-Bring some card games, puzzles, and other forms of entertainment to alleviate boredom during prolonged waiting or evacuation.
+Bring some card games, puzzles, or other forms of entertainment to help relieve boredom during long periods of waiting or evacuation.